ShivangNPatel/ShivangsBookStore/ShivangsBookStore/ReadMe.txt

 	  Add the migration via the PM Console
-	  The new migration file will be empty because it hasn’t been added to the Application DB Context Update this and note the added using statement Re-run the add-migration and review the changes to the AddCategoryToDb (resolve the duplication error that will occur).
+	  The new migration file will be empty because it hasn’t been added to the Application DB Context Update this and note the added using statement Re-run the add-migration and review the changes to the AddCategoryToDb resolve the duplication error that will occur.
 	  Update the database, confirm the new Categories table via the SQL SOE and

 	  5:30